DarrenTighe/event_cleansing_stage/README.md

 This could be sped up by multithreading or by splitting the files into smaller batches.

 The cleansed files are uploaded to s3:/darrentighe-test/cleansed/ in csv format.
-CSVs in s3 can be uploaded to redshift using
+CSVs in s3 can be uploaded to redshift using:
 ```
 COPY table_name
 FROM 's3://<your-bucket-name>/load/file_name.csv'